El Camino: A Breaking Bad Movie: Cinematography

 Adams saw El Camino as a way to pay homage to original Breaking Bad cinematographer Michael Slovis.
 Though Adams took over as director of photography during the third season of Better Call Saul, he previously filmed pick-ups with Slovis during the end of Breaking Bads fourth season and served as cinematographer during that show's fifth-season premiere.
 For El Camino, Adams took great lengths to match Slovis' lensing from the series while modifying it for the film's digital format and larger aspect ratio.
-He specified the opening of Jesse driving out of the compound as one scene he updated using this approach, likening it to a "direct cut" from Jesse's last appearance in Breaking Bads finale.
+He specified the opening of Jesse driving out of the compound as one scene he updated using this approach, likening it to a direct cut from Jesse's last appearance in Breaking Bads finale.
 Adams applied the same principle for other scenes which used locations from the series, such as the compound and the vacuum store.

 To distinguish the flashback scenes from the ones set in the present, Gilligan decided against using different color saturation.
-He instead chose to have flashbacks filmed in a "handheld" look while having the present-day scenes more anchored and locked down.
+Instead he chose to have flashbacks filmed in a handheld look while having the present-day scenes more anchored and locked down.
 The fact that much of Breaking Bad used handheld filming inspired this decision.
-With the Alexa 65 camera too large to carry while filming, Gilligan achieved the "wiggling" effect by placing the camera on top of a truck airbag, which could be inflated and deflated easily between two plastic plates.
+As the Alexa 65 camera was too large to carry while filming, Gilligan achieved the wiggling effect by placing the camera on top of a truck airbag, which could be inflated and deflated easily between two plastic plates.

 Set design

 Notable new sets built in the studio included Todd's apartment and the welding shop where Jesse's final confrontation with Neil Kandy and Casey took place.
 For the first, Rhee, who worked as the production designer on Better Call Sauls fourth season, arranged the apartment set to reflect the duality of Todd's character.
-The initial living room seemed sunny, meticulous, and clean, reflective of Todd's exterior "Boy Scout" personality, and appeared decorated with a childlike Easter egg palette to give a sense of his arrested development.
+The initial living room seemed sunny, meticulous, and clean, reflective of Todd's exterior "Boy Scout" personality, decorated with a childlike Easter egg palette to give a sense of his arrested development.
 However, the set's palette became darker going further into his bedroom, indicative of Todd's sociopathic tendencies.
 Plemons likened the apartment set to looking inside Todd's brain, describing absolute chaos beneath the apparent order on the surface.
 Rhee also designed the dimensions of the apartment set to fit El Caminos aspect ratio when shooting overhead.
 This arrangement allowed Gilligan to create the shot of Jesse searching for Todd's money in several different rooms simultaneously.
-For the welding shop set, Rhee wanted to maintain the accuracy of how a welding business appeared and match its exterior location, but also designed the set for the scene's stunt choreography and necessary camera blocking.
+For the welding shop set, Rhee wanted to maintain accuracy about how a welding business looked and match its exterior location, but also designed the set for the scene's stunt choreography and necessary camera blocking.
 Rhee incorporated the glass office in the back of the set to include breakage during the climax and enhance the scene's action beats.